jemme07/pyspk/README.md

 ### Method 2: Redshift-dependent power-law fit to the $f_b$ - $M_\mathrm{halo}$ relation.

 For the mass range that can be relatively well probed in current X-ray and Sunyaev-Zel'dovich effect observations (roughly $10^{13} \leq M_{500c} [\mathrm{M}_ \odot] \leq 10^{15}$), the total baryon fraction of haloes can be roughly approximated by a power-law with constant slope (e.g. Mulroy et al. 2019; Akino et al. 2022).
-Akino et al. 2022 determined the of the baryon budget for X-ray-selected galaxy groups and clusters using weak-lensing mass measurements.
+Akino et al. (2022) determined the of the baryon budget for X-ray-selected galaxy groups and clusters using weak-lensing mass measurements.
 They provide a parametric redshift-dependent power-law fit to the gas mass - halo mass and stellar mass - halo mass relations, finding very little redshift evolution.

-We implemented a modified version of the functional form presented in Akino et al. 2022, to fit the total $f_b$ - $M_\mathrm{halo}$ relation as follows:
+We implemented a modified version of the functional form presented in Akino et al. (2022), to fit the total $f_b$ - $M_\mathrm{halo}$ relation as follows:

 $$f_b/(\Omega_b/\Omega_m)= \left(\frac{0.1658}{\Omega_b/\Omega_m}\right) \left(\frac{e^\alpha}{100}\right) \left(\frac{M_{500c}}{10^{14} \mathrm{M}_ \odot}\right)^{\beta - 1} \left(\frac{E(z)}{E(0.3)}\right)^{\gamma},$$

 where $\alpha$ sets the power-law normalisation, $\beta$ sets power-law slope, $\gamma$ provides the redshift dependence and $E(z)$ is the usual dimensionless Hubble parameter.
 For simplicity, we use the cosmology implementation of `astropy` to specify the cosmological parameters in py-SP(k).

-Note that this power-law has a normalisation that is redshift dependent, while the the slop is constant in redshift.
-While this provides a less flexible approach compared with Methods 1 (simple power-law) and Method 3 (binned data), we find that this parametrisation agrees well with our simulations up to redshift $z=1$, which is the redshift range proved by Akino et al. 2022.
+Note that this power-law has a normalisation that is redshift dependent, while the the slope is constant in redshift.
+While this provides a less flexible approach compared with Methods 1 (simple power-law) and Method 3 (binned data), we find that this parametrisation agrees well with our simulations up to redshift $z=1$, which is the redshift range proved by Akino et al. (2022).
 For higher redshifts, we find that simulations require a mass-dependent slope, especially at the lower mass range required to predict the suppression of the total matter power spectrum at such redshifts.

 In the following example we use the redshift-dependent power-law fit parameters with a flat LambdaCDM cosmology.
 Note that any `astropy` cosmology could be used instead.